LueKely/Project-Kaptan/README.md

  *Project-Kaptan* a weather app that uses the free [Open-Meteo api](https://open-meteo.com/en) that has theme of the all time popular JRPG Game, Persona 5 by Atlus&#8482;.
 Kaptan comes from the Filipino Mythology, Kaptan is the sepreme god that dwells on the sky and is also a counter part of Bathala.
 You can see why I named this project in that way considering both have something to do with the weather.

 * Production
- Some of the assets use like joker and morgana was taken from a sprite sheet in which I manipulated to do the animations
+ Some of the assets used like joker and morgana was taken from a sprite sheet in which I manipulated to do the animations

  Examples:
   ### Morgana